Fabrilsson/CppCompiler/README.md

 Inside you will be able to find a lexical and a sintatic analyser.

-Code is very straight foward to execute and debug.
+Code is very straight forward to execute and debug.